Blockstream/satellite/doc/dual-satellite.md

 To connect to two satellites simultaneously, you need separate antennas pointed to each satellite.
-Correspondingly, you need two LNBs (one per dish), double the number of cables, connectors, etc. The only exception refers to the receiver device, in case you have one that supports dual satellite connectivity.
+Correspondingly, you need two LNBs (one per dish), double the number of cables, connectors, etc. The only exception is the receiver device, in case you have one that supports dual satellite connectivity.

 If you have the Novra S400 receiver of the [Pro Ethernet Kit](https://store.blockstream.com/product/blockstream-satellite-pro-kit/), you